Frank Stenger, Ph.D.

 University of Utah

-Professor Stenger joined the Department in 1989.
-He is primarily a numerical analyst, although his over 150 publications scatter over many other areas of engineering and science, mostly in subjects related to computation.
-He has lectured at universities in 21 different countries.
+Professor Emeritus Stenger joined the Department in 1989.
+He is primarily a numerical analyst, although his over 200 publications scatter over many other areas of engineering and science, mostly in subjects related to computation.
+He has lectured at universities in man different countries, and he has held positions for over 3-month periods in 15 institutions.
+He retired from the School of Computing in 2008.

-An brief account of Frank Stenger's past and a summary of some of his research up to the present is given in Historical Remarks.
+Asummary of Frank Stenger's past and an account of some of the highlights of his research up to the present is given in Historical Remarks.

-He has recently authored a 565-page text, Numerical Methods Based on Sinc and Analytic Functions, which was published by Springer-Verlag, in 1993.
+Frank Stenger has authored a 565-page text, Numerical Methods Based on Sinc and Analytic Functions, which was published by Springer-Verlag, in 1993.
 For further information, click here

-The 304--page text entitled Sinc Methods for Quadrature and Differential Equations , by J. Lund and K. Bowers, which was published by SIAM in 1992 is an excellent exposition on this subject, especially for beginners.
-For further information, click here.
+The 304--page text entitled Sinc Methods for Quadrature and Differential Equations , by J. Lund <\em> and K. Bowers <\em>, which was published by <\em> SIAM <\em> in 1992 is an excellent exposition on the subject of Sinc methods, especially for beginners.
+For furtherinformation, click here.

-Professor Stenger's recreational interests include cooking, cross-country and down-hill skiing, skating, swimming, hunting and fishing, back-packing and hiking, the enjoyment of nearly all types of music (including playing harmonica, and recorders), bicycles and bicycling, building construction, watching an occasional great movie on television, watching hockey games, doing crossword puzzles, western dancing, playing bridge, playing golf, and (when he was younger) boxing, playing baseball, playing softball, playing football, playing hockey, and playing soccer.
+Professor Stenger's recreational interests include cooking, cross-country and down-hill skiing, skating, swimming, boating, back-packing and hiking, the enjoyment of nearly all types of music (including playing harmonica, and recorders), bicycles and bicycling, building construction, watching an occasional great movie on television, watching hockey games, doing crossword puzzles, old fashioned dancing, playing bridge, playing golf, and (when he was younger) boxing, playing baseball, playing softball, playing football, playing hockey, and playing soccer.

 Click here to send an E-mail to Frank Stenger